 Ok, let’s say my client works his bum off and weighs in at exactly 230 lbs.
 Hurrah!
 It was worth it…or possibly not.

 When your life insurance agent fills out your application, they will ask “have you gained or lost 10 lbs. or more in the last 12 months?”

 IF you answer yes, which the man in our example will have to do, the insurance company will give him the benefit of only 50% of his weight loss.

 Life insurance companies are looking for stable, and lasting weight loss, so they require 1-2 years of maintained weight before they give you full credit.

 We often get clients who say, they’ve lost weight, and the doctor has reduced their meds as a result.
 This is great news – but I still have to explain the 50% credit issue.
 If they’ve lost 20 – 30 lbs over the past 12 months they unfortunately will only be credited with half that weight loss.

-Note: It makes sense to lose a few pounds to meet weight chart requirements, but losing more than 10 pound will be counter- productive.
-So no crash dieting please.
+Note: It makes sense to lose a few pounds to meet weight chart requirements, but losing more than 10 pounds will be counter-productive.
+So no crash dieting, please.
 More is not always better.

 Sooooo many clients tell me they are holding off on their life insurance application because they are going to lose weight.

 Week after week and month after month pass….